raspberryenvoie/piRa1n/README.md

 ## Don't want the Pi to shutdown after each Jailbreak?
 piRa1n will automatically restart after each Jailbreak and won't shutdown the Pi.
 Run this command: `cd /home/pi/piRa1n && ./piRa1n_no_automatic_shutdown.sh`.

-If you want to restore the default behavior (automatically shutdown Pi after each Jailbreak): `cd /home/pi/piRa1n && ./piRa1n_automatic_shutdown.sh`.
+If you want to restore the default behavior (automatically shutdown the Pi after each Jailbreak): `cd /home/pi/piRa1n && ./piRa1n_automatic_shutdown.sh`.

 ## Uninstall piRa1n
 Execute this command: `cd /home/pi/piRa1n && ./uninstall_piRa1n.sh`